Under 45V, when does cheap electricity still produce expensive hydrogen?

 Confidence / robustness tag

-Confidence: Medium–High.
-Benchmarks reflect recent U.S. grey hydrogen cost ranges and commercial electrolyzer performance.
-Policy rules reflect Treasury guidance valid as of February 2026.
+Confidence: Medium-High.
+Benchmarks reflect recent U.S. grey hydrogen cost ranges and commercial electrolyzer performance, and policy rules reflect Treasury guidance valid as of February 2026.
 Results are scenario-based and illustrate decision thresholds, not forecasts.
+Quantitative screening envelope: treat the utilization cliff near approximately 60% CF as a band of roughly 55-65% in the base configuration; under higher CAPEX/WACC stress, this can widen toward approximately +/-10 percentage points.

 Decision context (fast read)

-- Policy-amplified cliff: Utilization shortfalls near eligibility or credit tier boundaries amplify cost penalties, creating sharp discontinuities in realized hydrogen cost rather than smooth sensitivity behavior.
+- Policy-amplified cliff: Utilization shortfalls near eligibility or credit tier boundaries still amplify cost penalties and compress the already narrow feasible region.

 Dominant sensitivities (ranked)